jegtnes/gulping-your-broccoli/script.md

 - Automatically generating responsive images
 - Generating inline CSS for huge performance boosts

 Right, so first off: Broccoli.
-I've conducted a benchmark test on a pre-existing project we've built here at cxpartners.
-How this will work is: I run three watch tasks at the same time, comparing the original version of Sass, Ruby Sass, a new version of Sass built with C, known as Libsass, built with Gulp.
-Alongside this I'm also running a Broccoli watch tasks (also using Libsass).

 There are a couple of things you need to understand about Broccoli before we get started.
 With Broccoli, you can either 'build' a project, basically compiling all your assets once when you run it, or 'serve' a project, which is like any other watch task: It checks your file system for changes and compiles the relevant assets every time a source file has changed.
 Broccoli's watching doesn't write the files to your local file system like Grunt or Gulp, but instead, spins up a local server.
 So let's just show you that first:

 _show off Brocfile_

+Okay, so that's Broccoli, and it's pretty damn fast.
+I've conducted a benchmark test on a pre-existing project we've built here at cxpartners.
+How this will work is: I run three watch tasks at the same time, comparing the original version of Sass, Ruby Sass, a new version of Sass built with C, known as Libsass, built with Gulp.
+Alongside this I'm also running a Broccoli watch tasks (also using Libsass).

+For the most accurate timing I'd rely on the native implementations of Gulp to report how long it took to execute a task.
+Unfortunately, Gulp Libsass reports the time it takes to call this task asynchronously, instead of how long it actually takes to finish, which is what Broccoli Libsass and Gulp Rubysass reports.
+So to benchmark this, I'm going to keep open two text editor windows for the Gulp tasks and see how quickly they update, alongside Broccoli.
+So the top window here is Libsass, the bottom window is Rubysass.

+_explain video and stats_